 Ultimately, what you call yourself doesn’t matter as long as you’re viewing your content creation as a career.
 Treat it with the same level of effort and respect that you would in a traditional paid employment and you’ll start to see the rewards and experience real growth.

 What do I do when I start to see growth as a lifestyle blogger or freelance writer?

 First of all, get organised.
 The most successful digital creatives should all give you the same advice.
-Organise your finances, organise your workflow.
-Whether you’re a lifestyle blogger, freelance writer or social influencer, if you’re earning from your content creation then you’re going to need to class yourself as self-employed.
-In the UK especially, once you’ve earned over £1000, you need to register as being self-employed and start keeping records of all your business transactions.
+Organise your finances, and organise your workflow.
+Whether you’re a lifestyle blogger, freelance writer or social influencer, if you’re earning from your content creation then you’ll need to class yourself as self-employed.
+In the UK especially, once you’ve earned over £1000, you need to register as self-employed and start keeping records of all your business transactions.

 My advice would be to actually start tracking your finances as soon as you start doing paid work.
 It’ll get you into the habit of being financially organised but more importantly, it’ll shift you into the mindset of ‘this is a paid job’.
 Once you make that mental shift, you’ll begin to see greater traction in your work efforts.

 You may want to consider getting an accountant or some financial software to help you do this, but it’s definitely one of the best ways to establish a basis for consistent growth as an online creative.

 Next, you need to organise your workflow.
 Timetable your month, plot out your week.
 On which days will you create content?
 On which days will you promote it?
 When will you work on outreach and PR?
 How will you ensure a steady stream of jobs and opportunities?
 Plan, plan and plan some more.
 Then go out into the online world and make it happen!